coulas/Craftsmanship/Katas/TestDrivenDevelopment/Readme.md

 ### Print diamond
-@see google, it is a rcent one and should find and name the author A simple need, hard to do well.
+A simple need, hard to do well.
 You should work on emerging design here.
 By adding test, duplication of code is visible, try to make them really identical to factorise it.